AravindaDP/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Optimizer: Adam Optimizer with learning rate of 0.001
 While I have tried similar networks before moving into Sermanet LeCun model, what I observed here is that reducing batch size from 128 to 16 could increase the validation set accuracy for same model in this case.
 And increasing the feature size of convolutional layers to 16, 40 respectively on this model I could obtain 0.951 validation accuracy.

-To prevent networks from overfitting I introduced dropout and L2 regularization and I tested these approaches in both Sermanet and LeNet-5 architectures of moderate sizes.
+To prevent networks from over fitting I introduced dropout and L2 regularization and I tested these approaches in both Sermanet and LeNet-5 architectures of moderate sizes.
 Dropout layers helps network to generalize by preventing the model from being too much relying on a particular feature at hidden layers while L2 regularization penalizes very large weights (And thus again preventing model being too inclined for particular features) This gives me validation accuracy of 0.966 and 0.973 for LeNet-5 and Sermanet/LeCun models respectively.

 While doing these tuning of LeNet-5 and Sermanet models I kept exploring more literature on deep learning based image classifications.
 Based on the paper at https://arxiv.org/pdf/1606.02228.pdf I tried out using a mini network at the beginning of the model to learn the color space transformations instead of using a image preprocessing step to normalize the color validations between images.
 This yielded 0.971 accuracy with LeNet-5 model - on par or better than using histogram equalized image preprocessing.

 Then I employed batch normalization to further reduce overfitting.
 This yielded 0.976, 0.983 and 0.976 for LeNet-5, LeNet-5 with Mini-Net and Sermanet models respectively.

-Further readings introduced me to DenseNet model which is an state of the art network proposed recently[[2]](https://arxiv.org/pdf/1608.06993.pdf).
+Further readings introduced me to DenseNet model which is a state of the art network proposed recently [[2]](https://arxiv.org/pdf/1608.06993.pdf).
 Even at first attempt of using moderate size DenseNet employing 4 layers with growth rate of 12 at each block resulted in 0.992 validation accuracy with histogram equalization for image preprocessing.
-However combining DenseNet with Mini-Net for learning colorspace transformations did not yield results on par with histogram equalization based image preprocessing for same model.
+However combining DenseNet with Mini-Net for learning color space transformations did not yield results on par with histogram equalization based image preprocessing for same model.
 But after tuning the models a bit, it was on par with or better than LeNet-5 based models.

-To further reduce overfitting I decided to generate additional data as described above.
+To further reduce over fitting I decided to generate additional data as described above.
 This increased the validation accuracy of all the models.
 At this point I used CLAHE for any models that were using histogram equalization for image preprocessing.
 After these changes following were the standings of each model.
 LeNet-5 with CLAHE 0.985
 Sermanet with CLAHE 0.982
 DenseNet with CLAHE 0.993